gansm/finalcut/doc/signals-and-callbacks.md

 {...}
 ```

-4. For calling a std::bind call wrapper or a lambda expression:
+4. To call a std::bind wrapper or a lambda expression:
 ```cpp
 template< typename Function
         , typename ClassObject<Function>::type = nullptr